Killian42/nenufar-inventory/README.md

 The observation inventory is stored in the *pulsar-obs-inventory-**date**.csv* file and the parameters/observation information is stored in the *psr_info.csv* file.

+The code to make the observation timeline (*obs-timeline.py*) can be run once the inventory file is created.

 ## How to use
 * Install the project with git
 * Move into the newly created directory